 - Deep cat bites that draw blood

 - Fight bites or deep human bites

-- Being bitten by any animal that may transmit rabies.
+- Bites from any animal that may transmit rabies.
 These include bats, raccoons, foxes, and skunks, or any animal that acts oddly or bites without provocation.
-Rats, squirrels, possums and rabbits don't cause rabies.
+Rats, squirrels, possums, and rabbits don't cause rabies.